-Vol 27 will come to you on the evening of Thursday 12 November 2020.
+Vol 27 happened on Thursday 12 November 2020.
 Streamed live from the main stage of Dundee Rep Theatre, to the comfort of your own homes, hosted by Creative Dundee.

 We have hosted PKNs in the city since 2011, which now runs in over 1,200 cities around the world!
 It’s a simple quick-fire format – speakers show 20 images, each for 20 seconds.

-PKN Dundee will be very different, although we’ll make sure there are many familiars in there too, like the Pass the Mic feature – giving you the chance to shout out events and opportunities you have coming up!
+PKN Dundee was very different, although we made sure there were many familiars in there too, like the Pass the Mic feature – giving you the chance to shout out events and opportunities you have coming up!

-Everyone who buys a ticket will receive a link via email a day before the event.
-This time we have a little gift for you – the first 100 orders will receive a postcard featuring the incredible PKN27 artwork from Louise McFarlane!
+Everyone who bought a ticket received a link via email a day before the event.
+This time we had a little gift for you – the first 100 orders received a postcard featuring the incredible PKN27 artwork from Louise McFarlane!

 Creative Dundee is an organisation which supports creative talent to base, grow and sustain their practice in and around Dundee, by connecting and amplifying the city’s creativity.